History

 Susan Frick

-Susan Frick becomes Director.
+Susan Frick became the Director.

 2019